Yeregorix/SmoofyOreAPI/README.md

 See [SmoofyOreUpdater](https://github.com/Yeregorix/SmoofyOreUpdater) for an example of use.

-The project requires Java 8 and Gradle 7 to build.
+The project requires Java 17 to build.